 Then I noticed that one could order one ‘tostada’ for a mere 18 pesos, and my Spanish really shone as I ordered, “una (point), y una (point), y una (point).”

 These are the three tostadas de ceviche: ‘pescado’ (fish, cilantro, lime, traditional); ‘acapulqueño’ (larger chunks of fish in a spicy, slightly sweet sauce) and marlin (smoked and tasty).
 They were all so good I could have had an entire orden of each!
+(2019, Canto del Mar has gone upscale and downhill.
+Sad to say, I can no longer recommend it.)

 Down along the ‘strip’.